 inferior orbital rim, and anterior and posterior maxillary sinus walls

-The zygomaticomaxillary suture exists between the maxillary margin of the zygomatic bone and the zygomatic process of the maxilla.
+The zygomaticomaxillary suture is between the zygomatic process of the maxilla and the maxillary margin of the zygomatic bone.